 Author: Gabriel Persechino-Forest Published: January 4th, 2018

-With the increasingly high profile Japanese geek culture has managed to achieve on the international stage through anime, manga and video games, many are wondering what this means for anime and its future.
+With what the increasingly high profile Japanese geek culture has managed to achieve on the international stage through anime, manga and video games, many are wondering what this means for anime and its future.
 First off, let us understand that this sudden rise is mainly a result of streaming, which has made finding anime easier than ever before, and also because of the internet itself, which has made conversations and sharing on the topics of Japanese culture easy to have and to propagate.
 Of course, as this progresses, it invariably comes to the attention of mainstream.
 Anything that becomes popular does.
 But there are some pretty serious implications with this and I intend to offer a look at things to come.

 Super Corporations, Expect them!